WhatCats/postgres-ipc/README.md

 ipc.on('notification', (notification) => console.log("Notification from any channel!", notification))
 ipc.on('notify', (channel, payload) => console.log("A PG NOTIFY query was successfully made!", channel, payload)) ipc.on('debug', (message) => console.log("See exactly what's happening:", message))
 // console.error is already added as a default error handler.
-Your own listener will overwrite it though. ipc.on('error', (err) => console.log("One of your listeners threw an error:", err)) ipc.on('end', () => console.log("I was once connected but I got destroyed :("))
+You can overwrite it though by adding your own listener: ipc.on('error', (err) => console.log("One of your listeners threw an error:", err)) ipc.on('end', () => console.log("I was once connected but I got destroyed :("))
 ```